dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/Plan.md

 - Existing data in old `med.technique_*` tables: migration not automated here; keep a separate migration script or dual-compat views if needed.
 - Accidental mixed-account references in combinations: combinations include `account_id` through their items; ensure UI only allows using items from same account (enforced by filtering).

-## Change Log Addition (2025-01-14 â€“ Multi-PACS UI Refactoring)
+## Change Log Addition (2025-01-14 ?
+Multi-PACS UI Refactoring)
 - Removed PACS selection combobox from MainWindow; PACS selection now managed exclusively in Settings window.
 - Added current user email and current PACS name display next to the logout button in the status bar for visibility.
 - Settings window General tab already divided into "Database" and "PACS" tabs (previous implementation).
 - Removed PACS profile combobox from Automation tab; automation settings now automatically load for the currently selected PACS from the PACS tab.
-- Removed PACS combobox from SpyWindow; spy settings automatically use the currently selected PACS from settings.
+- Removed PACS combobox from AutomationWindow; spy settings automatically use the currently selected PACS from settings.
 - PACS-specific spy and automation settings are stored per-PACS on disk in isolated directories under `%AppData%\Wysg.Musm\Radium\Pacs\{pacs_key}\`.

 ### Approach (Multi-PACS UI)